gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Easier to embed Gradle via [Tooling API](userguide/embedding.html)
+### Easier embedding of Gradle via [Tooling API](userguide/embedding.html)

-We continuously look for ways to improve the experience of embedding Gradle.
+We are continuously looking for ways to improve the experience of embedding Gradle.
-The standard way to embed Gradle, [The Tooling API](userguide/embedding.html) used to ship in multiple jars, including some 3rd party libraries.
+The standard way to embed Gradle, the [Tooling API](userguide/embedding.html) used to ship as multiple Jars, some of which were third-party libraries.
-In Gradle 1.4 we refactored the publication and packaging of the Tooling API.
-The Tooling API is now shipped in a single jar.
+In Gradle 1.4, we refactored the publication and packaging of the Tooling API.
+It now ships as a single Jar whose only external dependency is SLF4J.
-All you need to work with the Tooling API is the tooling api jar and slf4j.
-Furthermore, we repackaged the Tooling API's 3rd party transitive dependencies to avoid conflicts with different versions you might already have on your classpath.
-Happy embedding!Now go and embed Gradle!
+All other third-party dependencies are packaged inside the Jar and shaded to avoid conflicts with the embedder's classpath.
+Happy embedding!
+Now go and embed Gradle!

 ### [Java Library Distribution Plugin](userguide/javaLibraryDistributionPlugin.html)

-Sébastien Cogneau contributed this plugin that allows bundling library for the jvm in a simple manner.
+Thanks to a contribution by Sébastien Cogneau, it is now much easier to create a standalone distribution for a JVM library.

 Let's walk through a small example.
 Let's assume we have a project with the following layout:

     MyLibrary
     |____build.gradle
-    |____libs // a folder with third party libs
+    |____libs // a directory containing third party libraries
     | |____a.jar
     |____src
     | |____main
     | | |____java
     | | | |____SomeLibrary.java
-    | |____dist // files you want in your distribution zip
+    | |____dist // additional files that should go into the distribution
     | | |____dir2
     | | | |____file2.txt
     | | |____file1.txt

-In the past you have to declare a custom task that puts all the things you want to ship in one zip file.
-From now on, you just have to apply the Java Library Distribution Plugin:
+In the past, it was necessary to declare a custom `zip` task that assembles the distribution.
+Now, the Java Library Distribution Plugin will do the job for you:

-    apply plugin:'java-library-distribution'
+    apply plugin: 'java-library-distribution'

-    dependencies{
+    dependencies {
         runtime files('libs/a.jar')
     }

-    distribution{
+    distribution {
 	    name = 'MyLibraryDistribution'
     }

-This adds your library, the third party dependencies your project depend on, and all content of your src/dist folder into a zip file named `MyLibraryDistribution`.
+Given this configuration, running `gradle distZip` will produce a zip file named `MyLibraryDistribution` that contains the library itself, its runtime dependencies, and everything in the `src/dist` directory.

-To customize the your distribution you can easily configure the introduced `distZip` task:
+To add further files to the distribution, configure the `distZip` task accordingly:

-    distZip{
+    distZip {
         from('aFile')
-    	from('anotherFile'){
+    	from('anotherFile') {
     		into('dist')
     	}
     }